 You might have had your pet’s yearly physical very recently, however, it is vital to consult a vet before you decide to take your kitty to another part of the world.
 This is not only necessary for legal documentation but also to assess the health of your kitty.
 The vet will inform you whether your kitty is healthy enough to fly or not.

 Stock up on Food

-There are certain travel tips that frequent travelers and experts have given in order to make the journey comfortable for both you and your cat.
+There are certain travel tips that frequent travellers and experts have given in order to make the journey comfortable for both you and your cat.
 Stop feeding them approximately four hours before the flight but do give them plenty of water.
-Placing a comfort item like a favorite toy or a shirt that smells like you will keep them relatively calm and distracted.
+Placing a comfort item like a favourite toy or a shirt that smells like you will keep them relatively calm and distracted.

 Mid Flight Rules

 New Zealand is pretty strict with their flight rules and regulations.
 They do not allow travelling of the pets in the cabin until and unless it is a certified emotional support animal from the US.
 The support animal must be harnessed at all times and must have the requisite documents.
 The rest of the animals will have to travel with cargo for international flights and with baggage for the national flights.
 Air New Zealand says to check in 36 hours before your flight because the allowance of pets on the flight is going to be subject to availability and will be denied if there is a space issue.
 They also allow 1 cage per passenger, if you happen to have 2 or more cages you will have to look at the cargo policy from Air New Zealand.
 Following are the pricing details according to the weight of your feline.

 - Up to 25kg: NZD $75